openapi-generators/openapi-python-client/README.md

 Pipeline has last run trace.
 Use 'dlt pipeline pokemon_pipeline trace' to inspect
 ```
-7. Launch the streamlit app to preview the data
+7. Launch the streamlit app to preview the data (we copy a streamlit config to make it work on codespaces)
 ```
+cp -r ../.streamlit .
 pip install pandas streamlit
 dlt pipeline pokemon_pipeline show
 ```